CVincent0907/ip/docs/README.md

 Something unexpected happens!
 Give it a try!

 # Notes
-**The commands are case-insensitive and dates must follow given format for task creation (ie: dd-mm-yyyy hhmm)**
+**The commands are case-insensitive and dates must follow given format for task creation (ie: DD-MM-YYYY HHMM)**

 ---
 This guide provides an overview of TearIT's features and how to use them effectively.
 Happy task managing! 🚀